vtrevino/ogmapper/README.md

         #The binary should be in the folder dist/Release/GNU.MacOSX/
         #So the next command should give you the help page.
         ./dist/Release/GNU.MacOSX/ogmapper ⁠

+        #From here the next steps are index a genome and map reads.
+        #Remember to use the flag -m 1 in ogmapper if your device is short in memory.

 # Introduction to Encodings, Guiders, Keys, and Mapping functions